Key EU Ministers Ignore Budget Rule Revamp For Italy - UrduPoint

 The pact was the main bone of contention between the European Commission and the previous populist government in heavily indebted Italy, which must submit a balanced budget to Brussels in the coming weeks.

-Reforming the rules, which also include a 60 percent of GDP cap on debt, sharply splits Italy from the EU's richer numbers that are loathe to ease the pressure on Rome's chronic overspending.
+Reforming the rules, which also include a 60 percent of GDP cap on debt, sharply splits Italy from the EU's richer members that are loathe to ease the pressure on Rome's chronic overspending.

 French Finance Minister Bruno Le Maire said any attempt to modify the rules would be too contentious and the EU must prioritise other challenges, especially investment.